KSandke/LegalDocSimplifier/README.md

 ## Extractive Summarization

 Implements the TextRank algorithm for extractive summarization.
 Configuration is managed via the `extractive` section in `config/summarization.yaml`.
+This method of summarization is not used in the pipeline.

 ### Running